liyanboy74/htmixer/README.md

 # HTMixer
 HTMixer is a Static HTML page generator.
 This tool can combine different pages and add content to them.
 Content can be specific to one or more templates.
-This tool is written in C language and can be used for any file, but customized for Github Pages.
+This tool is written in C language and can be used for any text file, but customized for Github Pages.

 [Read More](https://liyanboy74.github.io/htmixer/)